TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 26/Matthew 26.15.md

 ---

-and said, What are ye willing to give me, and I will deliver him unto you?
-And they weighed unto him thirty pieces of silver.
+and said, "What are you willing to give me, that I should deliver him to you?"
+They weighed out for him thirty pieces of silver.